scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

 Summary exercises on scientific computing
 -----------------------------------------

-The summary exercises use mainly Numpy, Scipy and Matplotlib.
+The summary exercises use mainly NumPy, SciPy and Matplotlib.
 They provide some real-life examples of scientific computing with Python.
-Now that the basics of working with Numpy and Scipy have been introduced, the interested user is invited to try these exercises.
+Now that the basics of working with NumPy and SciPy have been introduced, the interested user is invited to try these exercises.

 .. only:: latex